zhyemqww/PELSA-Decipher/README.md

 ## License Application

-PELSA-Decipher is a free software and the license is requested only for the purpose of understanding the use of the software and providing a better service.
-We promise that all your information will only be used for statistical purposes and will not be disclosed to any third party.
-We mainly distinguish you as academic user or industrial users according to your institution email address.
-So please apply the license with your institution email address.
+PELSA-Decipher is a free software, and the license is requested solely for the purpose of understanding how the software is used and to provide better service.
+We assure you that all information collected will be used for statistical purposes only and will not be disclosed to any third party.
+Users are mainly distinguished as academic or industrial based on their institutional email address, so please apply for the license using your institution-affiliated email.

+When PELSA-Decipher is launched for the first time, a temporary license valid for 3 days is automatically generated.
+This license grants full access to all features of the software.
+During the temporary license period, users may apply for and update to a long-term license through the Info page.
+Once the temporary license expires, restarting the application will directly open the license application window.

 PELSA is a patented technology.
-The industrial users need to obtain license to use PELSA first via contact PELSA_Decipher@163.com.
-And after approval, we will send you the licence to use PELSA-Decipher.
+Industrial users are required to obtain a license to use PELSA in advance by contacting PELSA_Decipher@163.com.
+Upon approval, we will send you the license to use PELSA-Decipher.

 ![演示文稿_1](https://github.com/user-attachments/assets/b16a8f2b-c404-4194-bbbd-038e99509588)